 What is the history of the Lake Erie Islands?

-The earliest visitors were the American Indians.
+Put-in-Bay history tells us that he earliest visitors were the American Indians.
 Many Indian arrowheads, stone axes, and other implements of blue and white flints were turned up during construction.
 Indians visited Put-in-Bay when ice conditions allowed the crossing to hunt raccoons and other animals.
+They also followed the deer herds to and from the islands when iced over.

 The French explorer and fur trader Louis Jolliet was the first white man to travel on the lake.
-An unidentified group of explorers sailed among the islands in the July of 1784.
-They made charts of the islands, naming one of them Pudding Bay because the shape of the harbor (or Put-in-Bay) resembled a pudding bag.
+An unidentified group of explorers sailed among the Bass Islands in July of 1784.
+They made charts of the islands, naming one of them Pudding Bay because the shape of the harbor resembled a pudding bag.
 Other log books referred to the harbor as Puden Bay.
-The Lake Erie Islands were included in the tract of land claimed by Connecticut and which is known as the Western Reserve.
+The Lake Erie Islands were included in the tract of land claimed by the Connecticut Land Company and which is known as the Western Reserve.
 The earliest white inhabitants known to have occupied the Islands were the French.

 The War of 1812